mickgortenmulder/aws-connector/README.md

 # AWS Connector

-This tool provides a AWS CLI connector where you can switch roles to the account you want access to.
+This tool provides an AWS CLI connector that allows you to switch roles to an AWS account you want to access.

 # Supported OS
 - Linux